earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/co-floods-1-intro/2016-12-06-erosion-01-intro-co-floods.md

 * What differences do you see between 2012 and 2013?
   * For each difference: What do you think caused that difference?
-  * For each difference: How can you quantitatively record the differences?
+  * For each difference: How can you quantitatively record the difference?
 * For each CAUSE listed above, could you somehow quantitatively record the "size" or impact of the cause?
-* Was the cause - caused by something else?
-IE did something else DRIVE the cause?
+* Was the cause - caused by something else (i.e. did something else DRIVE the cause)?
 * Create a diagram that illustrates the causes and effects (or drivers and impacts) of the flood.
 Is it a linear diagram?
 Is it quantifiable?
 </div>